[posted 20191124 — addendum below 20191125]

 Just as Moon always lived amidst a crowd of sycophants, so does Hak Ja Han.
 They make her feel she is the most important and the greatest human being not only on earth but in all of history and in the “cosmos.”
 They have drafted a constitution for that “Heavenly Kingdom,” and there is an academy to form and train a rudimentary police force and army, it seems.
 I must admit I know very little about the efforts that have been made in this direction.

 The main elements of the formation of the “Heavenly Kingdom,” however, seem to be what is called the “Heavenly Tribal Messiahs.”
 This is something Rev. Moon himself began and which his widow continues to emphasize.
 Every Unification “blessed” family (blessed by the Moons) is supposed to bring together a “tribe” of at least 430 families, as their “Messiah.”
 These will then also be blessed and likewise become “Heavenly Tribal Messiahs.”
-The idea is that, ultimately, this will create one world family “under God,” in practice meaning under Hak Ja Han and her prospective successors — though she and her husband would forever stand as the one and only “True Parents of Humankind and the Cosmos.”
+The idea is that, ultimately, this will create one world family “under God,” in practice meaning under Hak Ja Han and her prospective successors — though she and her husband would forever stand as the one and only “True Parents of Heaven and Earth and Humankind.”

 Under her and her close associates’ leadership the movement organizes huge gatherings in many countries around the world during which thousands of couples are “blessed” to become “Heavenly Tribal Messiahs.”
 There are also many conferences in which scholars and religious leaders from all backgrounds discuss ways to resolve the great problems of our world and to reform the existing order aiming to bring about a hopefully more peaceful and equitable society.
 I am sure these efforts do have some merit, though they are nothing new or unique.